genesis-community/cf-genesis-kit/MANUAL.md

   - `errand_vm_type` - What type of VM to deploy for the smoke-tests errand.
 Defaults to `small`.

+  - `syslogger_instances` - How many scalable syslog VMs to deploy.

+  - `syslogger_vm_type` - What type of VM to deploy for the scalable syslog.
+Defaults to `small`.

 ## Networking Parameters

 The Cloud Foundry Genesis Kit makes some assumptions about how